fbergo/braintools/README.md

 ##Directories

+- libip
-- libip -- image processing library used by IVS and Aftervoxel
+ image processing library used by IVS and Aftervoxel
+- aftervoxel
-- aftervoxel -- 3D segmentation/visualization tool, GTK+-based GUI
+ 3D segmentation/visualization tool, GTK+-based GUI
+- ivs
-- ivs --3D semi-automatic segmentation tool,  implements the differential IFT.
+ 3D semi-automatic segmentation tool,  implements the differential IFT.
 The algorithms and this software are described in [Falcao2004].
+This directory also contains the dicom2scn conversion tool and a few SCN-related command-line utilities (scntool, scn2ana, ana2scn)

 Most of these tools operate with the SCN 3D image format, which was created internally at Unicamp at the time as a glorified PGM.
 A description of the format is available as a man page in ivs/man/scn.5